 While working at Aztec Environmental, I was exposed to promotional merchandise as a marketing buyer.
-(Little did I know, this would be the introduction into the world of promotional products, and what would later grow into my business of today.)
-Not long after, the environmental company was merged with another company and I found myself wondering what to do next.
-In the weeks following, I connected my promotional products vendor to my network of contacts.
-Then I thought, “I should try this.”
+(Little did I know, this would be the introduction into the world of promotional products, and what would later grow into what Touchstone is today.)
+Not long after, the environmental company was merged with another company and I found myself wondering what was next.
+In the weeks following, I connected my promotional products distributor to my network of contacts.
+After one week, literally, I thought… “I should try this on my own.”

 By 2002, we were well on our way to something big in the promotional products industry.
 Then, I met Larry Sheakley.
-Larry would prove to be the most influential person in our business’s future and the person that would provide me the guidance, mentorship, and resources to allow Touchstone to grow into what it is today.
+Larry would prove, to date, to be the most impactful person in our business’s future and the person that would provide me the guidance, mentorship, and resources to allow Touchstone to grow into what it is today.
 Larry is a self-made business magnate, living in Cincinnati, Ohio.
 He started in business when he was 19, working for his father in the workers’ compensation and unemployment business.
 It was a family business that Larry would eventually buy from his father and turn into an empire through “bootstrap,” “pound the street” hard work, much like the path I was on.

 On January 1, 2005, Larry bought a majority interest of Aztec.
 We changed the name to Touchstone Merchandise Group, LLC., and we became partners.
-Today (in addition to Touchstone) Larry has ownership interest in some 26 companies, including Il Mulino (a world-class restaurant in NYC, Las Vegas, Chicago, and others), a shampoo company, many real estate properties, and the Cincinnati Reds.
-Since our partnership in the business, Larry and I have purchased other businesses in the branded merchandise space.
-Most notably is Pro Procure U.S., LLC., a technology platform business to the promotional products industry that is revolutionizing the way buyers and suppliers work with each other.
+Today (in addition to Touchstone) Larry has ownership interest in some 26 companies, including Il Mulino (a worldclass restaurant started in NYC, with many other locations), a shampoo company, real estate properties, the Cincinnati Reds, and FC Cincinnati.
+Since our partnership, Larry and I have shared many years in business together, as well as other business interests, and a love for Touchstone.